WEB API

 • The callback will be sent once 10 callback notifications are ready to be sent or 300s after triggering.

-• The callback will be sent to your https://my.post.callback webhook with the vin of the vehicle as a query path param and your Basic authentication in HTTP header.
+• The callback will be sent to https://my.post.callback webhook, with the VIN of the vehicle as a query path parameter and the Basic authentication in HTTP headers.

 • This callback can be used in order to send remote actions: ThermalPreconditioning & ElectricBatteryChargingRequest.